Unity-Technologies/com.unity.multiplayer.docs/docs/migration/upgrade-guide.md

 title: Upgrade Guide
 ---

-This guide is a simple recipe to upgrade from MLAPI to the new NetCode for GameObjects (NetCode in this document).
+This guide is a simple recipe to upgrade from MLAP 0.1.0 to Netcode for GameObjects (Netcode) 1.0.0.
 This document will help you kickstart your upgrade process.
-It will probably not fix everything but should guide you in the overall process.
+It may not fix everything, but it should guide you in the overall process.

 ## General overview of the upgrade process